mabdelatty1987/vmm-v3-script/Lab/cups_bng/README.md

         kubectl -n metallb-system get pods

-12. on node **node0**, edit file /etc/exports, and add entry for host 172.16.11.110 for all share, and restart nfs service
+12. on node **node0**, edit file /etc/exports, and add entry for host 172.16.11.110 for all share, and restart nfs service.
+This step is required because when dbng service is started, it will try to mount from node0 (172.16.11.110), and by default the installation script doesn't include node0 in file /etc/exports, and then dbng service will fail to start.

         ubuntu@node0:~$ cat /etc/exports
         /mnt/sharedfolder/dbng-core  172.16.11.110(no_subtree_check,rw,sync)